What is hazard mitigation planning?

 In 2005, The City of Charlotte, Mecklenburg County, and incorporated cities and towns of Mathews, Mint Hill, Pineville, Huntersville, Davidson, and Cornelius, participated in a planning effort that resulted in the development of a hazard mitigation plan covering each participating jurisdictions.
 This Plan received Federal Emergency Management Agency (FEMA) approval in 2005.
 These Plans are designed to meet the federal regulations set forth by the Disaster Mitigation Act of 2000, which requires all local, county, tribal and state governments to develop a multi-hazard mitigation plan for their respective jurisdictions in order to be eligible to receive certain hazard mitigation and public assistance funds.

 In the summer of 2014, the City of Charlotte, Mecklenburg County and the 6 Towns began the update process for the required 5 year update.
-The final draft plan will be submitted to the public in February 2015 and then to the State and Federal government for review.
+The final draft plan was approved by the State of NC in June of 2015 and is currently under review by the Federal government.
+Once FEMA has approved the plan, it will go to all 8 Councils/Commissions for adoption.

 Who is involved in the hazard mitigation planning?